Frequently Asked Questions

 All meals will be reimbursed based on State of Kansas per diem rates.
 Meal allowances are based on time of departure and return and event location.
 No receipts are required for meal reimbursement.
 See the Meal Expense Reimbursement section of the Reimbursable Travel Expenses policy manual for more information and per diem rates.

 Reimbursement for use of a personal vehicle will be based on State of Kansas mileage rates.
-No receipts are required for mileage reimbursement.
-Mileage reimbursement rates are considered to cover all costs associated with the use of a privately-owned vehicle including, but not limited to, gasoline/diesel, oil, tires, repairs, insurance, license fees, depreciation costs and expenses of any type.
+No receipts, including fuel receipts, are required for mileage reimbursement.
 See the Mileage Reimbursement for Use of a Privately-Owned or Operated Conveyance section of the Reimbursable Travel Expenses policy manual for more information and mileage rates.

-Students should allow 2-3 weeks after turning in their reimbursement packet to receive a reimbursement check.
-Checks will be mailed to the address provided on the W-9 form.
-Reimbursements for GRAs, GTAs, GAs and other university employees enrolled in direct deposit will be paid via direct deposit rather than via check.
+Reimbursement checks or electronic deposits should arrive 1-3 weeks after submitting reimbursement information.
+Checks will be mailed to the address provided on your W-9 form.
+Reimbursements for GRAs, GTAs, GAs and other students enrolled in electronic deposit will be paid via direct deposit.

 Yes.
-All documents included in the reimbursement packet must still have an original signature.
-Packets can be emailed to email@example.com or faxed to (785) 532-2983.
+All reimbursement information must still have an original signature and can be emailed to email@example.com or faxed to (785) 532-2983.

-Yes, but you must email email@example.com requesting an extension.
-Failure to do so will result in your award being cancelled.
+Yes.
+Email firstname.lastname@example.org requesting an extension.
+Failure to do so will result in a loss of your award.